 The source of the magnetic susceptibility is thought to be mostly the presence of magnetite spherules of anthropogenic origin.
-Such spherules are common constituents of airborne particulate matter in the urban environment and they may originate from combustion/heating, traffic and several industrial sources (Zajzon et al. 2013).
-With the XRD method, trace amounts of spinel-structure phases (probably magnetite) were found in some samples from Sopron and Mosonmagyaróvár.
+Such spherules are common constituents of airborne particulate matter in urban environment and they may originate from combustion/heating, traffic and several industrial sources (Zajzon et al., 2013).
+With the XRD method, trace amounts of spinell-structure phases (probably magnetite) were found in some samples from Sopron and Mosonmagyaróvár.
 The SEM method identified iron oxide spherules in some studied samples (Fig. 2a).
-Special magnetic experiments confirm the presence of magnetite in the samples (Fig. 4), which must be of larger grain sizes in the Lábatlan dust than in the other two samples, as the frequency dependence of the magnetic susceptibility is below or close to 2% in the first and goes up to 8% in the two latter, which reflect an admixture of superparamagnetic (<30 nm) and coarser, non-superparamagnetic grains (Dearing 1999).
-Concentrations of Fe and further 11 trace elements were analyzed in the samples of the year 2008 from the three key sampling sites (Table 2), where we found that their concentrations in these samples were slightly lower than those found in settled dust in Budapest (Márton et al. 2011) or in other Central European towns (e.g. Krolak 2000).
+Special magnetic experiments confirm the presence of magnetite in the samples (Fig. 4), which must be of larger grain sizes in the Lábatlan dust than in the other two samples, as the frequency dependence of the magnetic susceptibility is below or close to 2 % in the first and goes up to 8% in the two latter, which reflect an admixture of superparamagnetic (<30 nm) and coarser, non-superparamagnetic grains (Dearing, 1999).
+Concentrations of Fe and further 11 trace elements were analyzed in the samples of year 2008 from the three key sampling sites (Table 2), where we found that their concentrations in these samples were slightly lower than those found in settled dust in Budapest (Márton et al., 2011) or in other Central European towns (e.g. Krolak, 2000).
 Compared to the natural geochemical background (Fig. 5), the analyzed samples are practically uncontaminated by Fe, Ba, Mn, Sr, V and Zr.
-Of the metals which are supposed to be mostly of anthropogenic origin, Cd shows anomalously high concentration in each studied sample, higher in the Mosonmagyaróvár (G7) and Lábatlan (G6) than in the Sopron (G9) samples, and moderate values were found for Cr, Cu, Ni, Pb and Zn (Fig. 5).
-Cluster analysis based on the linear correlation between the metal concentrations revealed that the Sopron and Lábatlan samples show uniform geochemical characteristics within the respective sampling site,
+Of the metals which are supposed to he meetly of anthropeanic origin.
+Cd shows anomalously high concentrations in each studied be mostly of anthropogenic origin, Cd shows anomalously high concentration in each studied sample, higher in the Mosonmagyaróvár (G7) and Lábatlan (G6) than in the Sopron (G9) samples, and moderate values were found for Cr, Cu, Ni, Pb and Zn (Fig. 5).
+Cluster analysis based on the linear correlation between the metal concentrations revealed that the Sopron and Lábatlan samples show uniform geochemical characteristics within the respective sampling site, while the samples from Mosonmagyaróvár are more heterogeneous.
+This latter observation may suggest the higher heterogeneity of potential dust sources in Mosonmagyaróvár.